phaynes/public-work/README.md

 ### Criteria: locate one recent (published in the last ten years) research study (needs to be a journal article)
 This journal article is published in 2023 and discusses Alexithymia in middle school students.

 ### Criteria: Original empirical research

-The article contains  based on original empirical research
+The article contains original empirical research

 ### Criteria: one type of disability in relation to either primary/elementary; or secondary school students
-The article discusses 899 middle school students (ages 11 to 14)
+The article studies 899 middle school students (ages 11 to 14)

-## Analysis
+## Analysis of article.